Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 Arizona vs. Michigan State Predictions & Picks: Spread, Total - November 23

-Thursday's game between the Arizona Wildcats (5-0) and Michigan State Spartans (3-2) at Acrisure Arena has a projected final score of 80-69 (according to our computer prediction) in favor of heavily favored Arizona, so it should be a one-sided matchup.
-The game will tip off at 4:00 PM ET on November 23.
+Thursday's game between the Arizona Wildcats (5-0) and Michigan State Spartans (3-2) at Acrisure Arena has a projected final score of 80-69 (according to our computer prediction) in favor of heavily favored Arizona, so it should be a lopsided matchup.
+The game will start at 4:00 PM ET on November 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!